Document AI MCP Server

 What is Nutrient MCP Server?

-Nutrient MCP Server is an open‑source microservice that translates natural‑language prompts from any large‑language model (LLM) into deterministic JSON calls to Nutrient Document Web Services (DWS) APIs, then streams back finished PDFs, structured JSON, or images – no glue code required.
+Nutrient MCP Server is an open source microservice that translates natural language prompts from any large language model (LLM) into deterministic JSON calls to Nutrient Document Web Services (DWS) APIs.
+It then streams back finished PDFs, structured JSON, or images — no glue code required.

 How do I call MCP Server from GPT‑4o, Claude, or LangGraph agents?

 You expose the server’s JSON schema as a function/tool and let the LLM choose the right operation.
-Examples for OpenAI “function calling,” Anthropic “tool” messages, and LangGraph nodes live in the repo.
+Examples for OpenAI “function calling,” Anthropic “tool” messages, and LangGraph nodes live in the repository.

 Do I really need zero code?

 Yes.
-Spin up a sandbox with npx nutrient-mcp-server or the Docker image, then ask: “Convert all PDFs to DOCX and save them.”
-The agent does the rest – no scripts, SDKs, or config files.
+Spin up a sandbox with npx nutrient-mcp-server or the Docker image, and then prompt: “Convert all PDFs to DOCX and save them.”
+The agent does the rest — no scripts, SDKs, or configuration files.

 How does MCP Server keep documents and secrets secure?